Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Deanonymization Methodology

 To handle imperfect information, we develop a heuristics deanonymization approach to filter peers and narrow down on validator IDs as follows: we consider a validator $v$ to be hosted\footnote{As pointed out in Section~\ref{sec:ideal} a validator client might use multiple nodes to propagate their messages.
 Thus, to put it differently, the node is \textit{associated} with the validator and we will use the terms interchangeably throughout.
 We also observe such behavior, i.e., validators associated with multiple nodes, as we will outline in Section~\ref{sec:verification}.
 However, this behavior is rare and likely only used by node operators of large staking pools given that running a consensus node is expensive.
 Further, our methodology in theory allows us to locate all consensus nodes associated with a validator.} on a peer $p$, if \textbf{all} of the following conditions hold:

 \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item [C1] The proportion of non-backbone attestations for validator $v$ exceed

-where $n_{\text{sub}}(p)$ is the average number of subnets the peer is subscribed over the connection's duration. \item [C2] The peer is not subscribed to all 64 subnets. \item [C3] We receive at least every tenth attestation we expect for the validator $v$ from the peer. \item [C4] The number of attestations we receive for the validator $v$ from the peer $p$ exceeds the mean number of attestations per validator from peer $p$ by two standard deviations. \end{itemize}
+where $n_{\text{sub}}(p)$ is the average number of subnets the peer is subscribed over the connection's duration. \item [C2] The peer is not subscribed to all 64 subnets. \item [C3] We receive at least every tenth attestation we expect for the validator $v$ from the peer. \item [C4] The number of attestations we receive for the validator $v$ from the peer $p$ exceeds the mean number of attestations per validator from peer $p$ by one standard deviation. \end{itemize}

+By participating in all subnets w.h.p. we are added to several fanouts of our peer. \footnote{We discuss this likelihood further in Appendix~\ref{app:heuristics}.}

 Condition 1 ensures that the proportion of attestations we receive from $p$'s fanouts for a validator $v$ is at least 90\% the expected value.
-We choose this number (the 90\%) conservatively to analyze only those peers from which we receive most attestations across all subnets\footnote{In robustness-testing we find that if we lower this to 70\% we find an additional 1K validators overall, accounting for less than 0.4\% additional validators.
-We leave more fine-grained approaches for future work.}.
+We choose 90\% conservatively to analyze only those peers from which we receive most attestations across all subnets.\footnote{In robustness-testing we find that if we lower this to 30\% we find an additional 10K validators overall, accounting for less than 4\% new validators.}

 Condition 2 excludes any validators that are in all backbones as we would get no non-backbone attestations.
-Due to our ephemeral membership in a peer's fanouts and the backbone peers they broadcast to, condition 3 ensures that we receive sufficient data from our peer throughout the connection window\footnote{We use a conservative bound of at least one-tenth of messages across all subnets, though consistent attestations in just one fanout may already be enough to link validators.}.
-Lastly, condition 4 increases our confidence that the peer is not participating in rare, non-default behavior such as propagating in all subnets without advertising their subscriptions.
+Condition 3 ensures that we analyze the peers for which we are in several fanouts, removing those that would require a more careful analysis (we leave these peers unlabeled).\footnote{We use a conservative bound of at least one-tenth of messages across all subnets, though consistent attestations in just one fanout may already be enough to link validators.} Lastly, condition 4 disregards peers that are participating in rare, non-default behavior such as broadcasting attestations in all subnets without advertising their subscriptions.

+The above conditions represent conservative heuristics such that we analyze only peers for which our connections were stable enough, for long enough, to ensure we have sufficient data.
+In Appendix~\ref{app:heuristics}, we provide a detailed explanation of all heuristics and robustness testing for each parameter choice.